raphaelgpalma/MandeleevAPI/README.md

 Run the Application:

 Locate the DemoApplication.java class in the project structure.
-    Right-click on DemoApplication.java and select ▶ as "Run DemoApplication".
+    Right-click on DemoApplication.java and select as "Run DemoApplication" or just click on ▶ for running the main class on DemoApplication.

 Access API Endpoints:
         Once the application is running, you can access the API endpoints using a web browser or a tool like Postman.